Function components and hooks¶

 use_effect¶

-Run side effects after render.
+Run side effects after the native view tree is committed.
 The effect function may return a cleanup callable.

 @pn.component